 It is good to be here with you and a tremendous privilege.

-Perhaps it is well to share a bit of what we hope to do today.
+Perhaps it is well to share a bit of what we hope to do.

 We hope to discuss various kinds of BUILDING RELATIONSHIPS.

-I have 8 different lectures I like to share today.
+I have 10? different lectures I would like to share.

 But we all have just come from busy schedules so first we will spend about an hour getting our thoughts together on thinking about relationships.